BonsaiDen/JavaScript-Garden/doc/undefined.md

 Some examples for when the value `undefined` is returned:

- - Accessing the (unmodified) global variable `undefined`
+ - Accessing the (unmodified) global variable `undefined`.
- - Implicit returns of functions due to missing `return` statements
+ - Implicit returns of functions due to missing `return` statements.
- - `return` statements which don't explicitly return anything
+ - `return` statements which do not explicitly return anything.
- - Lookups of non existent properties
+ - Lookups of non-existent properties.
- - Function parameters which don't had any explicit value passed
+ - Function parameters which do not had any explicit value passed.
- - Anything that has been set to the value of `undefined`
+ - Anything that has been set to the value of `undefined`.

-### The case of the "overridden" `undefined`
+### Handling changes to the value of `undefined`

-Since the variable `undefined` only has the value of `undefined`, changing its value does not change the value of the **type** `undefined`.
+Since the global variable `undefined` only holds a copy of the actual *value* of `undefined`, assigning a new value to it does **not** change the value of the *type* `undefined`.

-Still, in order to compare something against the value of `undefined` it is necessary to retrieve the value of `undefined` in the first place.
+Still, in order to compare something against the value of `undefined` it is necessary to retrieve the value of `undefined` first.

-In order to protect code against a possible overwritten `undefined` variable, a common technique used is to add an additional parameter to the encapsulation [anonymous wrapper](#scopes), which gets no argument passed to it.
+In order to protect code against a possible overwritten `undefined` variable, a common technique used is to add an additional parameter to an [anonymous wrapper](#scopes), that gets no argument passed to it.

     var undefined = 123;
     (function(something, foo, undefined) {